zulhakim88/PiSun/README.md

 ## The Future

 * Probably find a better(faster) PI generating algorithm.
-* I decided to use NodeJS as it's the easiest/fastest for me to start of with.
+* I decided to use Node/Express as it's the easiest/fastest for me to start of with.
 Probably using a more robust/high performance languages like Rust.
 * Write test for the implementation
 * Scalibility (Never really thought about it).